paulmsullivan/terraform/README.md

 Verify Terraform is installed by running: terraform -version

+Note: the above is all about command line Terraform

 ## Create a service account and retrieve the auth key for the account